nus-cs2113-AY2122S1/tp/docs/UserGuide.md

   - How often your event is to repeat: `[--recur daily|weekly|monthly|yearly]`

 **Example:** `event Marquee Christmas Party --priority high --start 25-12-2020 22:00:00 --end 26-12-2020 04:00:00`
-- Adds an event task with description `Marquee Christmas Party` to the tasklist.
+- Adds an event task with description `Marquee Christmas Party` to the task list.
 - Specifies the priority to be `high`.
 - Specifies the task to start on `25-12-2020 22:00:00` and end on `26-12-2020 04:00:00`.
 - with no recurrence.